 Orchids need a special orchid pot with holes or slits.
 Orchid specific pots are essential to ensure your orchid roots remain healthy.
 When you use an orchid-specific pot, you are guaranteeing that your orchid will receive enough air circulation around the roots and the potting media can dry out between waterings.

 In this article, I will explain why orchids need a special pot and why you can’t just use any pot for your orchids.
-I’ll go over which pots are suitable for orchids and the reasons why those pots are specific for orchids.
-Likewise, you will learn about the best pots for orchids and a few other tips for taking care of these beautiful plants.
+I’ll go over how to choose the right orchid pot and go over the different types of pots available for your orchid.
+You’ll also learn few other tips and tricks for taking care of these beautiful plants.
 Keep reading to learn more!

 Please note that these links are affiliate links and as an Amazon Associate, I earn from qualifying purchases.
 Purchases made through affiliate links in this post may generate commissions at no additional cost to you.
 Use this link for a discounted Amazon Prime trial.
 Thank you for your support!